Stationless Shared Mobility Programs

 d.
 Usage data, including the number and duration of rides per day per device;

 e.
-A summary of device distribution and GPS based natural movement; specific and statistical data regarding device theft and vandalism and the repair times;
+A summary of device distribution and GPS based natural movement; specific and statistical data regarding device theft, vandalism and the repair times;

 f.
 Specific customer comments and complaints and the licensee's resolution thereof;

-8. An electronic payment system that is compliant with the payment card industry data security standards.
-Each transaction shall include the bicycle, E-bike, or E-scooter's identification number that corresponds to the make and model of the device registered with the City Clerk's Office; and
+9. Provide and maintain an electronic payment system that is compliant with the payment card industry data security standards.
+Each transaction shall include the bicycle, E-bike, or E-scooter's identification number that corresponds to the make and model of the device registered with the City Clerk's Office;

-9. A mechanism to inform customers on how to properly park a bicycle, E-bike, or E-scooter in a manner that is approved by the City.
+10. Provide a mechanism to inform customers on how to properly park a bicycle, E-bike, or E-scooter in a manner that is approved by the City; and

 B. A licensee must be capable of remotely disabling the use of any device should it be reported or be found to have a safety, maintenance, or other hazardous condition.

 C. Every person licensed under this chapter understands and agrees that the City is not responsible for educating customers and users on how to ride, safely operate, or use safety equipment, such as helmets.
 Licensees agree to educate customers and users on the applicable rules of the road and to instruct users to use helmets and otherwise comply with the applicable laws.
 (Ord.
 37-19, 7-23-2019)